Accounts

 The four most significant bits specify the account type - regular or faucet - and the account-storage-modes - public or private.

-.
-A storage map is a key-value store where both keys and values areword
+: contains a StorageMap which is a key-value map where both keys and values areWord

 As described below, accounts can be stored off-chain (private) and on-chain (public).
-Accounts that store huge amounts of data, as it is possible using storage maps, are better designed as off-chain accounts.
+Accounts that store large amounts of data, as is possible using storage maps, are better designed as off-chain accounts.

 Nonce¶